SE::Bing::Position - Checking Site Positions in Bing

 Results processing

-A-Parser allows processing results directly during parsing.
-In this section, we have provided the most popular use cases for the SE::Bing::Position parser.
+A-Parser allows processing results directly during scraping, and in this section we have provided the most popular use cases for the SE::Bing::Position scraper

 Saving domains without zero positions